UMass-Rescue/DeepFakeDetector/efficientNet/app_info.md

 Calculation notes:
 - Since the true label is FAKE, all samples NOT classified as FAKE are considered false positives (FP) and false negatives (FN)
 - TP (True Positives) = Number of correctly classified FAKE samples
-- FP = Number of samples incorrectly classified as UNCERTAIN or REAL
+- FP = Number of samples incorrectly classified as UNCERTAIN or PROBABLY REAL
-- FN = Number of samples incorrectly classified as UNCERTAIN or REAL
+- FN = Number of samples incorrectly classified as UNCERTAIN or PROBABLY REAL
 - Precision = TP / (TP + FP)
 - Recall = TP / Total number of samples